Why Is Important To Work With A Qualified & Professionally Regulated Behaviourist Or Trainer?

 How should I prepare for a Behaviour consult or training Lessons?

-Simply contactInspiring Pet Teaching to check availability & scheduling, fill in & return your registration form, +/- arrange to see your vet to get referred, then check the list below & you’re ready to go.
+Simply contactInspiring Pet Teaching Ltd. to check availability & scheduling, fill in & return your registration form, +/- arrange to see your vet to get referred, then check the list below & you’re ready to go.

 One-to-one sessions

-We normally visit your home, or work "on location" or online.
+I normally either visit your home, or work "on location" or online.
 In the case of all meetings, please ensure that your pet has a safe, comfortable place to be before I arrive, where they can rest away from the stress/excitement of a new person, with something great to engage them, e.g. a long-lasting chew/frozen Kong™, puzzle-feeder, etc. They should feel comfortable & relaxed here, rather than frustrated or stressed.
 You may like to do a few "test runs" to ensure success +/- "interview your pet" to ensure the distraction you have given them is a) long-lasting/engaging enough, & b) desirable enough to keep them happy in the face of unreachable visitors.

 What do I need for lessons?